How to Make Mexican Coffee (easy Recipe)

 Café de olla exists on a spectrum, not just of sweetness… but also in how it’s prepared.

-Regardless of where you drink this Mexican coffee, you’ll find the recipe always includes the basics of coffee, piloncillo, and cinnamon sticks.
+Regardless of where you drink this Mexico coffee, you’ll find the recipe always includes the basics of coffee, piloncillo, and cinnamon sticks.
 Still, other spices and orange zest are common additions.

 What is piloncillo?